openfaas/openfaas.github.io/_posts/2024-01-11-openai-streaming-responses.md

 If we use the python3-flask template, it has built-in support for returning a streaming response from Flask, using the `stream_with_context()` helper.
 This is a generator function that yields data to the client as it becomes available.

-You can pull down the Python template using `faas-cli template store pull python3-flask-debian`, then create a new function with: `faas-cli new --lang python3-flask-debian stream-l`.
+You can pull down the Python template using `faas-cli template store pull python3-flask-debian`, then create a new function with: `faas-cli new --lang python3-flask-debian stream`.

 We're using the `debian` variant instead of the normal, smaller alpine variant of the image because it contains everything required to build the dependencies we'll need.
 On balance, the Debian image is still smaller than the Alpine one when all the build tools have been added in.